opus-42/sqlalchemy-plus/README.md

 # SQL Alchemy Plus

-Some additional tools for SqlAlchemy
+This package provide additional package definition for SqlAlchemy that are specific for PostgreSQL and other database.

+Here are the currently supported features (database supported):
+* View (PostgreSQL)
+* Materialized View (PostgreSQL)

 ## Installation